January 29-30 - Washington, D.C.

-Hosted by SeedAI, in partnership with the Alfred P. Sloan Foundation and the US National Science Foundation (proposal pending)
+Hosted by SeedAI, with support from the Alfred P. Sloan Foundation and the US National Science Foundation.

 What is Ai-Ready America?